cloudmesh/client/docs/source/old.rst

 * we need to work on vm/boot command.

-Parameterized commands
+Parametrized commands
 ----------------------

 Many commands take a number of parameters.
-Some of thes parameters can be easily refering to a number of different objects, while sing a parameterized syntax when specifying the command.
+Some of thes parameters can be easily referring to a number of different objects, while sing a parametrized syntax when specifying the command.

-For example when using the string "machine[01-03]" in a parameterized argument we refer to machine01, machine02, machine03.
+For example when using the string "machine[01-03]" in a parametrized argument we refer to machine01, machine02, machine03.
 As you can see it is a simple way of expressing arrays as part of a string.
 Additionally you can use `,` to add to it.
 Thus machine[01-03],machine[06-07] refers to the machines  machine01, machine02, machine03, machine06, machine07.
-This fexible mechnism of specifying parameters is followed consitently within cloudmesh.
-We indicate in a manual page if a paramter is parameterized by including (parameterized) in its definition of the arguments
+This flexible mechanism of specifying parameters is followed consistently within cloudmesh.
+We indicate in a manual page if a parameter is parametrized by including (parametrized) in its definition of the arguments

-In addition we utilize in some cases also the PARAMETER... notation meaning that the parameter can be specified multiple imes separated by a space.
+In addition we utilize in some cases also the PARAMETER... notation meaning that the parameter can be specified multiple times separated by a space.
 This is well known from many Linux commandline clients.

 Refresh